-While I am not in total anxiety mode, I feel somewhat outside myself and not very grounded.
+While I am not in total social anxiety mode, I feel somewhat outside myself and not very grounded.
 I might be looking a little stiff or awkward and I am talking too much about myself, hoping it will help people get to know me.

 But, that’s okay.
 I know what to do and I have a plan.

 Step 1: Do more of what helps me feel grounded.
 This may include being in nature, quiet time, meditation, or reading meaningful material that brings a sense of peace.